dxing97/subs2cia/README.md

                         Condensed audio extension to save as (without the dot).
 Default is mp3, flac has been tested to work.
   -m, --gen-video       If set, generates condensed video along with condensed
-                        audio.
+                        audio and subtitles.
+Subtitles are muxed in to video file.
 WARNING: VERY CPU INTENSIVE).
   --overwrite-on-demux  If set, will overwrite existing files when demuxing
                         temporary files.
   --keep-temporaries    If set, will not delete any demuxed temporary files.
   --no-overwrite-on-generation
                         If set, will not overwrite existing files when generating condensed media.
-  -ni, --ignore-none    If set, will not try to remove non-dialogue lines from
+  -ni, --ignore-none    If set, will not use internal heuristics to remove
-                        the subtitle.
+                        non-dialogue lines from the subtitle.
+Overridden by -R.
   -R <regular expression>, --sref <regular expression>
                         For filtering non-dialogue subtitles.
 Lines that match given regex are IGNORED during subtitle processing and